waq-r/Python-Arcade/01 Collections Truthness/README.md

 ### Notes

-> - Python considers empty lists, tuples, dicts and strings as False values in conditionals
+> - Python considers empty lists, tuples, dicts and strings as `False` values in conditionals.
-> - Non-empty collections are considered True
+> - Non-empty collections are considered `True`.
-> - So the outer if evaluates xe as True since it is a non-empty list containing an empty tuple
+> - So the outer if evaluates `xe` as True since it is a non-empty list containing an empty tuple.
-> - The inner if tries to evaluate the first element `xe[0]``, but it is an empty tuple which evaluates to False
+> - The inner if tries to evaluate the first element `xe[0]`, but it is an empty tuple which evaluates to `False`.